Lord Changping: Accounts in the Records of the Grand Historian

 In contrast, Vol. 40: House of Chu records Fuchu as the last king of Chu and does not mention Lord Changping.
 Furthermore, the order of events is utterly reversed compared to the accounts in Vol. 6; the army of Qin killed General Xiang Yan in 224 BC and then captured Fuchu in 223 BC.

 Other references

 His name was not recorded but some archaeologists associate him with a prime minister Shao (召) of Qin.

 According to the modern historian Li Kaiyuan (李開元), his given name was Qi (启), his ancestral name Mi (芈) and his lineage name Xiong (熊) were those of the kings of Chu.
 He was the son of King Kaolie of Chu.
 Lord Changping's three predecessors were all his brothers: King You, King Ai, and Fuchu.
 He died from an arrow wound.

 In popular culture

-In the manga series Kingdom, he is one of the finest strategists in China and a mighty warrior as well (known under the spelling "Shou Hei Kun"), he holds the position of 'Chief of Military Affairs' acting as the 'Supreme Commander' of the entire Qin military, he's also the 'Headmaster of the Strategist Academy' (where he has taught Meng Tian [Mou Ten], Meng Yi [Mou Ki] and Heliao Diao [Karyo Ten]), initially he was one of the "Four Pillars of Lü [Ryo]", and in the court he later became the "Chancellor of the Right", then joining with the King's faction, which resulted in the Lü Buwei's [Ryo Fui] disgrace, consequently causing the King to gain the complete dominance over the state of Qin, he's one of the key members providing assistance to king Yíng Zhèng (Ei Sei) towards the unification of China.